steve1428/ewinch_remote_controller/README.md

  Based on LILYGO® TTGO ESP32-Paxcounter LoRa32 V2.1 1.6 Version 915MHZ LoRa ESP-32 OLED
  (http://www.lilygo.cn/prod_view.aspx?TypeId=50060&Id=1271&FId=t3:50060:3)

+ Note the version of the ESP-32 we recieved recently have differnet pin numbers for the OLED than are used in the Rx and Tx code from the OP look for changes I've made to make it work with the current version of the esp32 (OLED pins 21,22)

  see https://www.youtube.com/watch?v=5IkagHkxbxY

  receiver uses PPM for driving the winch and (optinal) UART to read additional information (line length, battery %, dutycycle)